 - Bring together corridor stakeholders to create an environment for mutual cooperation, including sharing knowledge, developing working pilots, and researching and resolving key issues

-- Equip traffic managers and first responders with accurate and reliable information and give them the ability to make real-time decisions to quickly improve traffic flow along the corridor
+- Equip traffic managers and first responders with the information and tools to make real-time decisions and quickly improve traffic flow along the corridor

 - Foster positive, collaborative, ongoing corridor management practices